-- Animal Production: pasture renovation, range improvement, rangeland/pasture management
+- Animal Production: grazing management, pasture renovation, range improvement, rangeland/pasture management

 - Education and Training: networking, workshop

 An overarching goal for vegetation management in Southwestern Rangelands has been to reduce the dominance of woody species,